cse416-the-knicks/voter-analysis-viewer/README.md

 The script will request for you to do a singular login through your SBU-email so you can get access to the spreadsheet, and then subsequent runs will automatically download the spreadsheet.

+## Environment Details
+- There should be 1 .env file in the either the `data_common` directory or the `data_common/scripts` directory.
+This file is executed within docker.
+It should be formatted like the following:

+DB_USER=Leffison Members
+DB_PASSWORD=raj
+DB_HOST=db
+DB_PORT=5432
+DB_NAME=leffison_db

+- There should be 1 .env file in either the `backend_server/bin/main` directory or the `backend_server/src/main/resources` directory.
+It should be formatted like the following:

+spring.datasource.url=jdbc:postgresql://localhost:5433/leffison_db
+spring.datasource.username=Leffison Members
+spring.datasource.password=raj

 ## OpenAPI Code Generation
 Since our project utilizes the OpenAPI standard to reduce the amount of boilerplate code